-$2,500 stipend paid in June, 2020 (subject to tax requirements)
+$2,500 stipend paid in June, 2021 (subject to tax requirements)

-Up to $2,500 in non-conference travel or supply/materials reimbursement (not taxed)
+Up to $2,500 in non-conference travel or supply/materials reimbursement (not taxed).
+All requests for reimbursement must be submitted, along with paid receipts, to Debbie Mathewson by June 7, 2021.

 Faculty who choose the reimbursement option for travel or supplies will receive only the amount of actual expenditures and only up to $2,500.
 For example, if a designated research trip costs $1,895, faculty will receive $1,895 in reimbursements as their TOTAL award.
 If travel/supplies amount to more than $2,500, the fellowship will reimburse only up to the award amount of $2,500.
 Please note that SAIFF funds are not able to support student wages, and reimbursements and payments must be completed prior to June 30, 2021.